-TABLE 4004.1.7(1) STORAGE OF CLASS 1 OXIDIZER LIQUIDS AND SOLIDS IN COMBUSTIBLE CONTAINERS^a
+TABLE 4004.1.7(1) STORAGE OF CLASS 1 OXIDIZER LIQUIDS AND SOLIDS IN COMBUSTIBLE CONTAINERS® a.
+Storage in noncombustible containers or in bulk in detached storage buildings is not limited as to quantity or arrangement.

 STORAGE CONFIGURATION LIMITS (feet)

 Piles

 Maximum length No Limit

 Maximum width 50

 Maximum height 20

 Minimum distance to next pile 3

 Minimum distance to walls 2

 Maximum quantity per pile No Limit

 Maximum quantity per building No Limit